How to setup Raspbian Stretch Lite on Raspberry Pi 3 to run Python 3 applications

 - Sandisk Ultra 32GB Micro SDHC UHS-I Card with Adapter

 - AmazonBasics RJ45 Cat-6 Ethernet Patch Cable - 3 Feet (0.9 Meters)

-Installing Raspbian Stretch Lite on the microSD card
+Setting up Raspbian Stretch Lite with SSH server enabled on your microSD card

 Assembling the hardware for the Raspberry Pi 3